 5 Crowdfunding Mistakes You Can Avoid

 Across all crowdfunding platforms, it has been estimated that the overall success rate of campaigns is 22.4%.
-That’s projects that hit their crowdfunding goal.
+Those are projects that hit their crowdfunding goal.
 Even the most successful and popular platform of all time, Kickstarter, only has an average success rate of 39%.
-This is largely due to some popular misconceptions, false expectations, and improper preparation towards what it takes to run a successful crowdfunding campaign.
+This is largely due to some popular misconceptions, false expectations, and improper preparation for what it takes to run a successful crowdfunding campaign.

 Here are the top 5 crowdfunding mistakes we see at Patronicity and how you can avoid them.